izure1/hookall/README.md

 ### `on` (command: `string`|`number`|`symbol`, callback: `Function`): `this`

 Register the callback function.
 Registered functions can then be called past the same command with the `trigger` method.
 The parameters of the callback function are those passed when calling the `trigger` method.
-If callback function returns non `undefined`, subsequent callback functions are no longer called.
+If callback function returns `non-undefined`, subsequent callback functions are no longer called.

 ### `off` (command: `string`|`number`|`symbol`, callback?: `Function`): `this`